 Plus, two weekends ago, we saw trainer Bob Baffert debut yet another exciting two-year-old who appears to have a very bright future.
-How have all these developments affected my Kentucky Derby Top 10 rankings?
+How have all these developments affected my ?
 Let’s take a look….

 The form of Game Winner’s Breeders’ Cup Juvenile victory was flattered a bit when third-place finisher Signalman (see below) came back to win the Kentucky Jockey Club Stakes.
 But flattery of form is pretty much the only means we’ll have for judging Game Winner over the next couple of months, as he is not expected to run again until 2019.